| CONDITION | |

 It is a mystery to me |

-whether (or not) my cell phone works there . (alternative) |
+whether (or not) my mobile phone works there . (alternative) |

-| CONDITIONAL IF-CLAUSE | RESULT CLAUSE |
+CONDITIONAL IF + CLAUSE | RESULT CLAUSE |

 Whether or not the battery is charged, |